HuaweiU8800Pro/u8800pro_local_manifest/README.md

    repo init -u https://github.com/CyanogenMod/android.git -b cm-11.0 -g all,-notdefault,-darwin,-x86,-mips,-device

+   NOTE : "-g all,-notdefault,-darwin,-x86,-mips,-device" - will hep you to save ~1GB of source download as these project groups are not needed in general

 4. sync this code as below

-   repo sync -j2 -c --no-clone-bundle
+   repo sync -j16 -c --no-clone-bundle
+   NOTE: "--no-clone-bundle" again to reduce download size